rainu/mqtt-shell/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/rainu/mqtt-shell.svg)](https://pkg.go.dev/github.com/rainu/mqtt-shell)
 # mqtt-shell

-A shell like command line interface for mqtt written in go.
-With it, you can easily subscribe and publish mqtt topics.
+A shell like command line interface for MQTT written in go.
+With it, you can easily subscribe and publish MQTT topics.
 It is also possible to pass through the incoming messages to external applications.
 Such like piping in shells!

 ![](./doc/example.gif)

 Features:
 * Colored output
-* Subscribe (multiple) mqtt topics
+* Subscribe (multiple) MQTT topics
-* Publish messages to mqtt topic
+* Publish messages to MQTT topic
 * Pipe the incoming messages to external applications
 * Command history (such like other shells)
 * Configuration support via yaml-files